nRF24/CircuitPython_nRF24L01/docs/examples.rst

 transceiver.
 This technique is called `"Multiceiver" in the nRF24L01 Specifications Sheet
 <https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1104474>`_

-.. note:: This example follows the diagram illistrated in
+.. note:: This example follows the diagram illustrated in
     `figure 12 of section 7.7 of the nRF24L01 Specifications Sheet
     <https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#page=39>`_
     Please note that if `auto_ack` (on the base station) and `arc` (on the